nstbayless/CV1-controls/README-export.md

 ## How to apply

 Use an ips patcher, such as flips or Lunar IPS.
 A variety of .ips files are provided depending on what you want.
-If you're not use what you want, use `prg0/cv1-controls-prg0-catch-vcancel.ips`.
+If you're not use what you want, you likely want `prg0/cv1-controls-prg0-catch-vcancel.ips` or `prg1/cv1-controls-prg1-catch-vcancel.ips`.

 These are the options provided:

 ### Base ROM

+You can determine whether your ROM is prg0 or prg1 by comparing the hash with the hashes listed at the bottom of this readme.

 - prg0: compatible with prg0 ROMs.
 (This is the most common ROM.)
 - prg1: compatible with prg1 ROMs.